Curiosity-Diffuser: Curiosity Guide Diffusion Models for Reliability: Experiments

+\begin{itemize} \item Does our proposed curiosity guidance improve the performance of diffusion-based robotic policies? \item Does the curiosity-diffuser effectively reduce model hallucinations? \item Is the policy's performance sensitive to the guidance mixing weight $\lambda$? \item Can our method deliver superior performance in real-world robot task? \end{itemize}

+We conduct experimental evaluations in both simulation and the real world.
+We provide comprehensive answers to the first two questions through comparisons with similar methods in simulation and analysis of specific scenarios, and address the third question via multi-parameter comparisons.
+Finally, the real-world manipulation tests are used to validate the effectiveness of policy deployment regarding the last question.

-For the simulation, we chose the widely used D4RL \cite{d4rl} library's MuJoCo and AntMaze environments as our simulation validation environments.
+For the simulation, we chose the widely used D4RL \cite{d4rl} library's MuJoCo and Minari \cite{minari} library's AntMaze environments as our simulation validation environments, which are shown in Fig. \ref{experiment} (a) and (b).
 The MuJoCo environment consists of three popular offline RL motion tasks (HalfCheetah, Hopper, and Walker2d), which require controlling legged MuJoCo robots to move forward while minimizing energy consumption.
 The D4RL benchmark provides three different quality levels of offline datasets: "Medium" contains demonstrations with medium-level performance; "Medium Replay" contains data with lower performance than "Medium" that was observed during training; "Medium Expert" refers to a combination of "Medium" and "Expert" level performances in equal proportions.
 The AntMaze environment requires controlling an eight-degree-of-freedom "ant" quadruped robot to complete a maze navigation task.
 In the dataset, the robot only receives a sparse reward when it reaches the goal, making it a challenging decision-making task.
 The "Medium" and "Large" configurations determine the size of the maze map, where in the Play group, the robot's starting point is random and the target point is fixed; in the Diverse group, both the robot's starting point and the target point are random.
+Noticed the D4RL library uses an incorrect policy when collecting dataset on the Antmaze task, we choose the Minari library, which corrects this issue, as the benchmark for evaluating the Antmaze task.